Skip to main content

 Offering a High Caliber Liberal Arts Education Inside Prison Walls

-In 2016, CT State Middlesex (at the time Middlesex Community College) launched an innovative public-private partnership with Weselyan University’s Center for Prison Education (CPE), allowing students in Connecticut’s prisons to take a mix of courses rostered at either institution and earn an Associate degree in recognition of their work.
-Since then, six students have been awarded Associate of Science degrees from Middlesex, the first members of the program to earn degrees while incarcerated, and trailblazers for the expanded college in prison landscape that the CPE stands for.
+In 2016, Middlesex Community College, now CT State Middlesex, launched an innovative public-private partnership with Wesleyan University’s Center for Prison Education (CPE), allowing students in Connecticut’s prisons to take a mix of courses rostered at either institution and earn an Associate degree in recognition of their work.
+Since then, more than fifty students have been awarded Associate of Science degrees while incarcerated in this trailblazing program for the expanded college-in-prison landscape that the CPE stands for.

 About

-Through the Center, prisoners at the Cheshire Correctional Institution (CI) and York CI, a men’s maximum security prison and Connecticut’s only women’s state prison, are invited to apply to take accredited Wesleyan and Middlesex courses.
+Through the Center, prisoners at the Cheshire Correctional Institution (CI), a men’s maximum security prison, and York CI, Connecticut’s only women’s state prison, are invited to apply to take accredited Wesleyan and CT State Middlesex courses.
 The Center’s students are admitted through a rigorous admissions process, including multiple essays and faculty interviews.
-Over 90 women applied join the inaugural class at York, while over 300 men have applied for admission to the Center’s Cheshire campus since 2009.

 The Center currently offers six courses each semester at Cheshire CI and three per semester at York CI.
-Classes are taught by Middlesex and Wesleyan faculty who when bringing their courses from the main-campus change neither the course content nor their expectations of students.
-Over the past eight academic years, the Center has offered 80 classes in subjects ranging from sociology to biology, political theory to advanced calculus.
+Classes are taught by CT State Middlesex and Wesleyan faculty who bring their courses from the main campus without changing the course content or their expectations of students.
+Since its inception, the Center has offered classes in subjects ranging from sociology to biology, political theory to advanced calculus.

 Get Involved